Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Proper diagnosis of avian influenza in the early period is the starting point for organizing targeted treatment, timely antiepidemic measures and determining the prognosis.
-However, in the pathway to diagnosing avian influenza there are certain objective difficulties associated with the similarity of the clinical picture of this disease and other acute respiratory viral infections.
+Correct diagnostics of bird flu at an early stage is the starting point for organizing targeted treatment, timely implementation of anti-epidemic measures and determining the prognosis.
+However, there are certain objective difficulties in diagnosing bird flu associated with the similarity of the clinical picture of this disease and other ARVI.

 Preliminary diagnosis of influenza A (H5N1) can be based on the following epidemiological history and clinical manifestations:

-- presence of reports of outbreaks of influenza A (H5N1) among the population of birds and animals or about cases of death of poultry in the patient's region of residence;
+- the presence of reports of outbreaks of influenza A (H5N1) among the bird and animal population or cases of death of poultry in the patient's region of residence;

-- contact with a sick person who confirmed infection with the influenza virus (H5N1) seven days before the appearance of the first clinical signs;
+- contact with a sick person who has been confirmed to be infected with the influenza virus (H5N1) seven days before the onset of the first clinical signs;

-- contact with a patient with an unclear etiology, including those that ended up lethal, seven days before the appearance of the first clinical signs;
+- contact with a patient with acute respiratory disease of unclear etiology, including one that ended fatally, seven days before the appearance of the first clinical signs;

-- an indication of the patient to travel to a country or territory where there are reports of an unfavorable epidemiological and / or epizootic situation for influenza A (H5N1);
+- the patient's indication of travel to a country or territory where there are reports of an unfavorable epidemiological and/or epizootic situation with regard to influenza A (H5N1);

 - the presence of a professional risk of infection of the patient;

-- high fever combined with difficulty breathing, coughing;
+- high fever combined with difficulty breathing, cough;

-- Diarrhea (in the absence of admixture of blood in the feces).
+- diarrhea (in the absence of blood in the feces).

-Laboratory diagnosis of avian influenza is based on methods of virological research, serological reactions, immunofluorescence analysis and PCR.
+Laboratory diagnostics of avian influenza is based on methods of virological research, serological reactions, immunofluorescence analysis and PCR.

 Differential diagnosis of avian influenza in humans

-Taking into account that symptoms of respiratory tract infection appear in case of influenza A (H5N1), differential diagnostics of avian influenza with other acute respiratory infections is necessary: "traditional" influenza (A, B), severe acute respiratory syndrome, parainfluenza, respiratory syncytial.
-Adenovirus and enterovirus infections, as well as legionellosis and ornithosis.
+Considering that influenza A (H5N1) causes symptoms of respiratory tract damage, differential diagnostics of bird flu with other acute respiratory viral infections is necessary: “traditional” influenza (A, B), severe acute respiratory syndrome, parainfluenza, respiratory syncytial, adenovirus and enterovirus infections, as well as legionellosis and ornithosis.